post graduate work permit

 One of the most significant benefits of Canada’s Post Graduate Work Permit is that it directly supports your journey to Permanent Residency.
 Here’s how:

-• Canadian Experience Class (CEC): After 12 months of full-time work in a skilled job, you become eligible for the CEC stream under Express Entry.
+• Canadian Experience Class (CEC): After gaining 12 months of skilled work experience (TEER 0, 1, 2, or 3), you become eligible for the CEC stream under Express Entry.

 • Provincial Nominee Program (PNP): Many provinces offer PR pathways to graduates with Canadian work experience and job offers.